 Injection period

-Figure 3.1(a-d) shows the temperature, viscosity, pressure and convective velocity distribution along the oil zone at day 2, 4, 6, 8, 10, 12 and 14.
-Figure 3.1a shows the distribution of reservoir pressure at each time point.
-For any pressure distribution curve at any time point, the pressure continuously decreases with an increase in distance, and the magnitude of the decrease becomes lower and lower, ultimately tending to stabilize.
+Figure 3.1(a-d) shows the temperature, viscosity, pressure and convective velocity distributions along the oil zone at day 2, 4, 6, 8, 10, 12 and 14.
+Figure 3.1a shows the reservoir pressure distribution at each time point.
+The pressure continuously decreases with an increase in distance, and the magnitude of the decrease becomes lower and lower, ultimately tending to stabilize.
 For different time points, the pressure profile continuously rises over time.
-When the bottom hole pressure reaches the maximum injection pressure of 4MPa, the bottom hole pressure no longer rises.
+When the bottom hole pressure reaches the maximum injection pressure 4MPa, the bottom hole pressure no longer rises.
 At this point, the remaining time of the steam injection stage is completed with a constant pressure boundary.
 Finally, at the end of the steam injection, the pressure profile reaches its maximum, reaching 4MPa within a range of 50 meters of the reservoir.

-Based on the pressure profile, the magnitude of heavy oil flow velocity in the oil region is calculated according to Darcy's law, and the calculation results are shown in Figure 3.1b.
+Based on the pressure profile, the magnitude of flow velocity in the oil region is calculated according to Darcy's law, and the calculation results are shown in Figure 3.1b.
 As shown in the figure, the distribution of flow velocity is mainly concentrated within the first 2 meters of the oil region.
-On the second day of steam injection, the flow velocity at the boundary of the oil and gas zone (leading edge of the steam chamber) reached 2.88×10-6 m/s, followed by a continuous decrease over time.
+On the second day of a steam injection, the flow velocity at the boundary of the oil and gas zone (leading edge of the steam chamber) reached 2.88×10-6 m/s, followed by a continuous decrease over time.
 As the steam injection time increases, the slope of the velocity profile gradually increases, and there is a phenomenon of intersection between velocity profiles at different times.
-Therefore, the flow velocity of the fluid in some areas of the oil region gradually increases with time.

 Figure 3.1c shows that the temperature profile of the reservoir continuously increases over time.
-Under the parameter settings of this model, after eight days of steam injection, the temperature at the leading edge of the steam chamber reached the set maximum injection temperature of 250 °C, and then the temperature at the boundary of the steam chamber remained unchanged.
-Furthermore, based on the sparsity of the curve, it can be inferred that after the boundary temperature reaches 250 °C, the overall temperature profile increases significantly.
+Under the parameter settings of this model, the temperature at the leading edge of the steam chamber reached the set maximum injection temperature of 250 °C after eight days of steam injection.
+The temperature at the boundary of the steam chamber remained unchanged.
+Based on the sparsity of the curve, it can be inferred that before the boundary temperature reaches 250 °C, the overall temperature profile increases significantly.
 Within the four days before the end of steam injection, there is no significant change in temperature, and ultimately the temperature changes tend to stabilize at 3 meters in the oil region.
-The variation area of crude oil viscosity, like temperature, mainly occurs within 3 meters in front of the oil zone, and over time, the viscosity profile of the crude oil continues to decrease, as shown in Figure 3.1d.
+The variation area of crude oil viscosity mainly occurs within 3 meters in front of the oil zone, and over time, the viscosity profile of the crude oil continues to decrease as shown in Figure 3.1d.
 In addition, due to the continuous decrease of temperature with position, its viscosity continuously increases to the initial viscosity of crude oil.

 Production period